NBISweden/IgDiscover-legacy/doc/guide.rst

 if you do not specify any primer sequences.

-Pregermline and Germline filter criteria
+Pregermline and germline filter criteria
 ----------------------------------------

 This provides IgDiscover with stringency requirements for V gene discovery